mqalkhatib/Tri-CNN/README.md

 # Tri-CNN
-Tri-CNN: A Three Branch Model for Hyperspectral Image Classification
+This is an implementation of "Tri-CNN: A Three Branch Model for Hyperspectral Image Classification"